Q. Where can I meet the doctor?

 Question : Do I operate on both knees simultaneously?

 A. If you are young & fit, then both knees can be done in one sitting (Bilateral simultaneous TKR).
 An approximate cut off age for bilateral simultaneous knee replacements is 65 years.
 In older patients and those with co morbidities I advice a gap of days or months between the two procedures.

 Question : For how long will you have to use a walker?

 A. You may need a walker for about 15 days and a cane or crutches for another fortnight.
 Then you can walk without any aids.

 Question : How long is the waiting time for surgery?

 A. I can operate on patients with notice of a day or two for a straight forward primary knee and one week for revision knees.
-If you want patient specific instrumentation, then four to five weeks are required between the MRI scan and operation for cutting blocks to be manufactured and shipped.
+Preparation for knee replacement commences one month in advance.
+See this page.

 Question : What prosthesis do I use?

 A. I use only imported prostheses.
 These are

 Question : When will the patient be pain free after surgery?